ieriii/online_reviews/README.md

 We use MLP as one of the baseline to compare the performance of our fake review classifier in Amazon_ulmfit.ipynb

 ## Running the code

-To run the code please do the following:
+### Data
 - create a separate `data` folder in your repo
-- extract Amazon.zip file in the `data` folder
+- extract zip file or locate relevant files in the `data` folder
 - if necessary, amend the `path` variable in the `Settings` codeblock of each jupyter notebook.

+**Note**:
+The `train` and `test` data can be downloaded from: https://myleott.com/op-spam.html We use additional `unsup` data to train the language model from: http://odds.cs.stonybrook.edu/yelpchi-dataset/

 ### Installation requirements
 The code has been developed and run on Salamander server (www.salamander.ai) which supports Pytorch v1 and Fastai v1 library.